National Black Police Association (United Kingdom): Black Police Association

 The first Black Police Association (BPA) was the Metropolitan Black Police Association, founded in 1994 as a joint initiative between BME police staff within the Metropolitan Police Service (MPS).

 This joint initiative raised concerns about the number of black staff who were leaving police forces throughout the UK.
 A meeting of BME staff from the MPS, known as the Bristol Seminars, led to the formation of a black support network, which formally became the UK's first Black Police Association in September 1994, launched by the MPS Commissioner Sir Paul Condon.

-At the launch, Sir Paul Condon said: "I have made it clear where I stand.
+At the launch, Condon said: "I have made it clear where I stand.
 I see the formation of this Association as the only way forward."

-On 12 and 13 October 2006, Boalt Hall, Berkeley, University of California hosted an international, multidisciplinary roundtable on the role of rank-and-file officers in police reform.
+On 12 and 13 October 2006, UC Berkeley School of Law, part of the University of California, hosted an international, multidisciplinary roundtable on the role of rank-and-file officers in police reform.
 The roundtable was co-sponsored by the Berkeley Center for Criminal Justice, the Center for the Study of Law & Society, and the Regulatory Institutions Network at Australian National University.
-Included in the list of invited contributors was Superintendent Paul Wilson, Metropolitan Police Service, London, who presented his paper entitled "The development and role of a Black Police Association in the wider police modernisation agenda" which serves as a useful insight into the socio-political beginnings of the UK's first black police association.
+Included in the list of invited contributors was Superintendent Paul Wilson, Metropolitan Police Service, London, who presented his paper entitled "The development and role of a Black Police Association in the wider police modernisation agenda" which gives an insight into the socio-political beginnings of the UK's first black police association.

-Controversy and criticism
+Criticism

 Ali Dizaei, the former National President of National Black Police Association, was jailed for perverting the course of justice in February 2010.
-Anjana Ahuja a British Asian reporter for The Times criticised the organisation for its vocal defence of Dizaei and called for its disbandment, calling it "pointless and possibly harmful", asking, "why partition members of the same profession along the lines of skin colour?.
+Anjana Ahuja, a British Asian reporter for The Times, criticised the organisation for its vocal defence of Dizaei and called for its disbandment, calling it "pointless and possibly harmful", and asked "why partition members of the same profession along the lines of skin colour?"

-Whereas Minette Marrin called the NBPA "racism in action" saying "if anything is institutionally racist, in the strict sense of the term, it is the existence of the NBPA itself: it is a separatist union for officers who call themselves black."
-Conservative MP David Davies - a white man - criticised the organisation, while speaking as a guest at a NBPA meeting, for not allowing white people to become full members, saying: "To me it is a shame that full membership of the BPA is open only to those of black, Asian or Middle Eastern origin.".
+Minette Marrin called the NBPA "racism in action", saying "if anything is institutionally racist, in the strict sense of the term, it is the existence of the NBPA itself: it is a separatist union for officers who call themselves black."

+Conservative MP David Davies - a white man - criticised the organisation, while speaking as a guest at a NBPA meeting, for not allowing white people to become full members, saying: "To me it is a shame that full membership of the BPA is open only to those of black, Asian or Middle Eastern origin".